mwroffo/pantabot/README.md

 # pantabot
-We want Zowe to be an open-source project; but keeping the open-source community updated on internal progress produces hours of tedium for project managers like Nolan Rogers and Scrum Masters like Reet Chowdhary who have to fill out GitHub issues manually.
+We want Zowe to be an open-source project; but keeping the open-source community updated on progress produces hours of tedium for project managers and Scrum Masters who have to fill out GitHub issues manually.
 This tool (eventually a bot, perhaps) automates the process of creating GitHub issues by fetching XML metadata for selected Jira issues, converting them into GitHub-friendly JSON issues, and posting them to a corresponding repo under a specified organization or user on GitHub.

 ## install:
 * install nodejs _globally_ on your machine: https://nodejs.org/en/download/